Syllabus & Schedule

 Existentialism: A) Heidegger & B) Sartre

-Assignments: Four essays for the class (100% of your grade), the first 1 page (10%), the second 2 pages (15%), the third 4 pages (25%), and the fourth 8 pages (50%), typed, double-spaced, 12 point Times New Roman font, and emailed to ericgerlach@gmail.com.
+Assignments: Four essays for the class (100% of your grade), the first 2 pages (15%), the second 4 pages (25%), the third 4 pages (25%), and the fourth 6 pages (35%), typed, double-spaced, 12 point Times New Roman font, and emailed to egerlach@peralta.edu.
 Focus on an idea we cover, clearly state and argue for your position with evidence, empathy, and examples from your life, history or fiction.

-1st Essay – Due By February 1st: For the first, single-page essay, I want you to try to focus your own philosophical beliefs about how truth and the mind work into the space as simply as possible.
+1st Essay – Due by Friday, Jan 30th: For the first, 2-page essay (15% of your grade), I want you to reflect on your own beliefs about how truth and the mind work into the short space as simply as possible.
 I want you to express your ideas so you can see what does and doesn’t change as we go.
+Do not overthink the assignment, and do not worry about learning the material.
+This allows me to understand how you think, and to record that you have done work for the course.

-2nd Essay – Due By March 1st: For the second, 2-page essay, I want you to consider the philosophical debates from early modern Europe that pitted Rationalism against Empiricism and others, focusing on one core thinker and idea.
+2nd Essay – Due by Friday, March 6th: For the second, 4-page essay (25% of your grade), I want you to consider the philosophical debates from early modern Europe that pitted Rationalism against Empiricism and others, focusing on one core thinker and idea, such as Descartes, Hume or Locke.
 Present the argument for the point, and yours for or against it.
 What do you argue, and why?

-3rd Essay – Due By April 1st: For the third, 4-page essay, I want you to select a philosopher who you think displays a particular insight or idea of the Idealists and Phenomenologists, presenting the argument of the thinker as best you can, and your argument for or against the position.
+3rd Essay – Due by Friday, April 10th, a week later than first announced: For the third, 4-page essay (25% of your grade), I want you to select a philosopher who you think displays a particular insight or idea of the Idealists and Phenomenologists, presenting the argument of the thinker as best you can, and your argument for or against the position.

-4th Essay – Due By May 27th: For the final 8 page essay for the class, I want you to take an idea from the existentialists, post-Structuralists and Post-Modernists we studied, presenting the argument of the thinker as best you can and your argument for or against it.
+4th Essay – Due by Friday, May 22nd: For the final 6-page essay (35% of your grade), I want you to take one idea from the existentialists, post-Structuralists and Post-Modernists we studied, presenting the argument of the thinker as best you can and your argument for or against it.

 Grading Rubric: 100 – This is outstanding work, 90 – This is good work that shows you put thought and time in, but more, 80 – This is on the right path, but clearly needs a bit more, 70 – This is somewhat wrong and off, and 0 – 60 – You are clearly phoning it in before the telegraph.